akeneo/pim-community-dev/TESTING.md

 ## Resources

-> How to write useful and powerful Gherkin?
+> How can I write useful and powerful Gherkin?

 [Modelling by Example Workshop](https://fr.slideshare.net/CiaranMcNulty/modelling-by-example-workshop-phpnw-2016) by Ciaran McNulty